fluorine/Arguvia/README.md

 To do
 -----
-- Implement support for special symbols.
+- Support for special symbols.
-- Implement support for literal strings (with internal spaces)
+- Support for literal strings (allow internal spaces)